michalsen/webform_download/README.md

 webform submissions without user confusion.
 Just click the link.
 Easy-Peazy.

 TODO:
-1. Currently this only works for one webform.
-Need to provide links to multiple webforms.
+<strike>1.
+Currently this only works for one webform.
+Need to provide links to multiple webforms.</strike>
 2. Currently downloads ALL the submitted data.
 Should provide the option to download only the latest.

 I have started working on the second one, and per chance you will not see this message as I have